Counseling

 - Assess bleeding risk

-- Perform genital exam - assess for genital pathologies, increased scrotal sensitivity, level of anxiety/discomfort, poorly palpable vas
+- Genital exam: assess for genital pathologies, increased scrotal sensitivity, level of anxiety/discomfort, poorly palpable vas

 Counseling